Sagging Crawl Space Problems

 In cases where existing girders are undersized or damaged by rot, a new sister girder may be installed alongside the original in order to strengthen and reinforce the structure.

-Each SettleStop Floor Support is then tightened in an attempt to lift the floor back to its original position.
+Each SettleStop Floor Support is then tightened in an attempt to lift the floor back to permanently stabilize.
 In many cases, your contractors will be able to straighten and level floors, close cracks in walls, and halt future downward movement.
 The jacks will continue to be adjustable for future tightening, should you need it.

 Encapsulating The Crawl Space